philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 from the ESPome device.
 This ID can be retrieved by connecting the radio receiver signal wire to an Arduino or an ESP device.
 See `here <https://github.com/etimou/frisquet-arduino>`__ for more details.

+**Important:** the boiler ID that must be indicated in the YAML configuration file is a 4 hexa digit number required to allow your boiler to receive the messages from the ESPHome device.
+There are many ways to find your ID:

+- by connecting the radio receiver signal wire to an Arduino.
+See the `frisquet-arduino project <https://github.com/etimou/frisquet-arduino>`__ for more details.
+- by listening with an `RTL-SDR <https://github.com/osmocom/rtl-sdr/>`__ compatible receiver and the `rtl_433 project <https://github.com/merbanan/rtl_433>`__
+- by opening your receiver and finding the number on the PCB (it is printed on the bottom left!)

 .. warning::

     This is an **output component** and will not be visible from the frontend.
 Output components are intermediary